How Non-Compete Agreements Can Violate Antitrust Laws

 In a recent post, we provided some general do’s and don’ts for employers planning on using non-compete agreements to protect their legitimate business interests.
 Broadly speaking, there are several requirements for employers to meet in order for a non-compete agreement to be enforceable in Florida (an employer-friendly state).

 The main reason these requirements exist is to ensure that employers are able to compete in a fair economic environment.
 Otherwise, non-compete agreements might often be found to be in violation of state and federal antitrust laws.
-The broad purpose of antitrust laws are to prevent anti-competitive measures enacted by companies that exert significant control over the market.
+The broad purpose of antitrust laws is to prevent anti-competitive measures enacted by companies that exert significant control over the market.

 What are Non-Compete Agreements?